We test VPNArea’s claims that they’re the fastest VPN on the market — with some surprising results.

 However, learning and understanding how these settings work is not overly complicated.
 The result is a VPN with more functionality than its competitors.

 The options themselves are quite clear in their purpose.
-Ad Block & Malware Prevent and Auto connect to last server used do exactly as they say.
+Ad Block & Malware Prevent and Auto-connect to the last server used do exactly as they say.
 We wouldn’t recommend selecting that second option, however, since you’ll want to always connect to the fastest server available.
 What we would recommend is turning Kill switch on to prevent exposing your IP address.

 Apps and extensions